TophatSynth/medic_backup/Lecture Notes/Week 2/Joints and muscles.md

 			- Articular surfaces - the larger the surface/deeper the socket, the more stable the joint
 			- The number, arrangement and position of the ligaments
 			- Muscle tone - the "base" slight bit of contraction of muscles - biggest stabilising factor
-		- Types of synovial joints !!!!
+		- Types of synovial joints
 			- Condyloid
-				- Flexion, extension, abduction, adduction, circumduction
+				- Like a ball and socket except without the rotation
 			- Gliding/plane
 				- Movement on a single plane
 			- Hinge